dyne/Zenroom/docs/onepage.md

 ```
 verify '' contains a list of emails
-verify elements in '' are equal
-verify elements in '' are not equal
 verify '' ends with ''
 verify '' has prefix ''
 verify '' has suffix ''